Kadekool/Kadekool/README.md

 Hello there!
 My name is Shreyas Kadekodi.
-I am a Computer Science Masters student at The University of Colorado Boulder.
+I am a Computer Science PhD student at The University of California, San Diego.
 I have a strong interest in Machine Learning / Artifical Intelligence.
 When I'm not on my computer, I can sometimes be found at the gym or taking a walk.

-- Pronouns: He/Him
 <!--
 **Kadekool/Kadekool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.